-Motorhomes - annual service/ inspection record
+1.5 Annual service/inspection record

 In order to comply with the warranty, you must have the habitation area of your motorhome inspected and serviced at least once per year.

 Note: The base vehicle servicing requirements are found in the Fiat handbook.